-- 1-04.
+1-04.
 Project Owner.
-The R. F. Henry Lock and Dam Project is a federally-owned project entrusted to the Corps, South Atlantic Division (SAD), Mobile District. - 1-05.
+The R. F. Henry Lock and Dam Project is a federally owned project entrusted to the Corps, South Atlantic Division (SAD), Mobile District.

+1-05.
 Operating Agency.
 The Corps' Mobile District operates the R. F. Henry Lock and Dam Project.
 Reservoir operation and maintenance are under the supervision of Operations Division.
 The project falls under the direction of the Operations Project Manager located at Tuscaloosa, Alabama.
-Maintenance staff duty hours at the R. F. Henry Powerhouse, known primarily as the Jones Bluff Powerhouse, are Monday - Thursday from 6:00 AM to 4:30 PM.
+Maintenance staff duty hours at the R. F. Henry Powerhouse, known primarily as the Jones Bluff Powerhouse, are Monday-Thursday from 6:00 a.m. to 4:30 p.m.
 The phone number is (334) 875-4400 during duty hours.
 The powerhouse can be operated at the R. F. Henry site or via remote control from the Millers Ferry Lock and Dam Project.
 The Millers Ferry Powerhouse can be called at (334) 682-9124.
-The lock is tended seasonally from 6:00 AM to 4:00 PM on Friday thru Monday during March-September and from Monday thru Thursday during October-February by operators under the direct supervision of a lock supervisor.
+The lock is tended seasonally from 6:00 a.m. to 4:00 p.m. on Friday through Monday during March-September and from Monday through Thursday during October-February by operators under the direct supervision of a lock supervisor.
 The lock is closed on all Federal holidays.
 All commercial traffic must schedule an appointment for lockage.
 The lock will be made available 24 hours per day, seven days per week for appointments by commercial traffic.
 Non-commercial traffic may be accommodated during the hours the lock is manned, subject to the availability of lock operators and in conjunction with maintenance activities and as those activities allow.
-The office phone number of the lock is (334) 872-9525. - 1-06.
-Regulating Agencies.
-Authority for the water control regulation of the R. F. Henry Project has been delegated to the SAD Commander.
-Water control regulation activities are the responsibility of the Mobile District, Engineering Division, Water Management Section.
-When necessary, the Water Management Section instructs the powerhouse operators and lockmaster regarding normal procedures and emergencies for unusual circumstances.
+The office phone number of the lock is (334) 872-9525.